Keynes and Socialism

 Fourth.
 There is no international coordination problem — the countries that move fastest on climate will reap direct benefits.

 An influential view of the international dimension of climate policy is that “free riding … lies at the heart of the failure to deal with climate change.”
-(That is Richard Nordhaus, who won the Nobel for his work on the economics of climate change.)
+(That is William Nordhaus, who won the Nobel for his work on the economics of climate change.)
 Individual countries, in this view, bear the full cost of decarbonization measures but only get a fraction of the global benefits, and countries that do not engage in decarbonization can free-ride on the efforts of those that do.

 A glance at the news should be enough to show you how backward this view is.
 Do Europeans look at US support for the wind, solar and battery industries, or the US at China’s support for them, and say, “oh, what wonderfully public-spirited shouldering of the costs of the climate crisis”?
 Obviously not.
 Rather, they are seen as strategic investments which other countries, in their own national interest, must seek to match.